ch3n9w/dev/README.md

   - disable vim mode.
 - Neovim
   - Only use 30- plugins to make Neovim tiny and good enough for simple editing
-  - the completion behavior simulate vscode's, which is more intuitive:)

 ## Keymap